vivo-community/vivo-scholar-ui/README.md

 Update the value of GRAPHQL_ENDPOINT to the address of a running instance of Scholars Discovery.
 The default value of one running locally has been prepopulated in `.env.example`

+Set the SITE_NAME, SITE_LOGO to a general name and logo for the entire site

 Set the SITE_ORGANIZATION_ID value to the institution's root organization id

 #### Native
      buffalo dev